HolySheet/HolySheet/SocketProtocol.md

 `Client --> Server`

 A request to upload a given file.
+Either `file` or `id` may be defined below, however only one.

 ```json
 {